F2BEAR/nSeed/ROADMAP.md

 Milestones MUST be ordered chronologically, beginning with the early milestones into the future.

+> **Note**
-> Note: If the Status of the milestone is 'released' it is pertinent to add the date and version for the release on the Description section.
+> If the Status of the milestone is 'released' it is pertinent to add the date and version for the release on the Description section.

 # nSeed - _v1.0.0_